Parish footpath warden

-If you find a problem please report it to the Parish Path Warden.
+If you find a problem please report it to the Parish Path Warden, who will advise how to raise it with the Rights of Way officer for our area.
+He will attempt to visit the problem area within a few days and determine the severity of the issue.
 He also likes to know when you’ve enjoyed a walk through the parish and seen anything of interest.

 Photographs of village sites can also be viewed on our CosgroveVillage Facebook site.

-Don’t be put off getting out there though, as our footpaths are safe and problems are extremely rare.
+Don’t be put off getting out there, as our footpaths are safe and problems are extremely rare.

-Walking is one of the best forms of exercise for our general health, so even if it’s just a stroll around the village, you can be assured that it’s likely to help improve your health.
+Walking is one of the best forms of exercise and helps improve our general health, so even if it’s just a stroll around the village, you can be assured that it will help make you feel good and aid relaxation.

 David A. Smith (Cosgrove Parish Path Warden)